superfly/docs/rails/quick-start/splash.html.md

 ## Provision Rails and Postgres Servers

 To configure and launch the app, you can use `fly launch` and follow the wizard.
-We are not going to use it yet, but say *yes* to setting up a Postgresql database in order to prepare for the next step in this guide.
+We are not going to use a database yet, but say *yes* to setting up a Postgresql database in order to prepare for the next step in this guide.

 ```cmd